 One form of harassment that may seem unlikely to happen in a remote workspace is sexual harassment.
 However, this can happen to anyone regardless of where they work — from regular offices or cubicles to remote workers who might feel alone while working in the comfort of their homes.

-Our Sacramento employment attorney at the Law Office of Jeffrey D. Fulton discusses what remote workers need to know about how sexual harassment works when working from your couch instead of an office chair.
+Our Sacramento employment attorney at the Fulton Law Corporation discusses what remote workers need to know about how sexual harassment works when working from your couch instead of an office chair.